In Pennsylvania both commercial businesses and residential homes have a choice in who they select to be their electric provider.

-We represent you to the electric companies rather than having a special relationship with the electric companies bidding on your account.
+We represent you to the electric companies working for you.
+Special relationships with the electric companies where we end up working for them is not our business and is not helpful for our customers.
 Our reverse auction process sends your electric usage out to these electric companies.

 - They bid on your account and compete against each other to win your business.